qlbm -- A Quantum Lattice Boltzmann Software Framework: Overview

 Lattice Boltzmann Methods are inherently time-dependent algorithms.
 In both classical and quantum LBMs, computations occur in a temporal loop that consists of repeated steps.
 This means that the circuits that implement QBMs may be similar or even identical for each individual time step.
 On real quantum hardware, this observation is of lesser importance.
 While circuits can be reused, the statevector produced by a QBM circuit after one step cannot be cloned as input for the next.
 However, quantum simulators available today do offer this option.
 In this subsection, we show how taking advantage of the availability of the entire statevector can drastically decrease the time required to simulate QBMs.

 To showcase this improvement, we consider a scenario in which the goal of the simulation is to perform $n$ time steps of the QTM algorithm, and visualize the entire flow field encoded in the quantum state \emph{after each step}.
 This is a common method that helps researchers verify whether the implementation of the circuit produces physically consistent behavior. \Cref{fig:statevector-snapshots-off} depicts what an implementation of this workflow might look like on quantum hardware.
 Each time step requires a different quantum circuit, that is made up of $k$ repetitions of the same circuit nestled between state preparation and post-processing primitives.
 Following each execution, measurements collapse the quantum state onto basis states that can reconstruct the flow field.
 In total, the QTM single-time step quantum circuit is executed $\mathcal{O}(n^2)$ times, not accounting for the multiple shots required for each step.
+This scaling emerges as a consequence of the fact that to simulate and approximate the flowfield over $n$ time steps, all $1 \leq k \leq n$ time steps require a separate simulation of $k$ concatenated single-step circuits each.
+Therefore, the single-step circuit is executed $n(n+1)/2$ times, not accounting for the number of shots at each step.
 This is a general requirement of the task, rather than a consequence of the specific algorithmic implementation.

 Fortunately, quantum simulators afford the extraction of additional information from their representation of quantum states without requiring multiple shots. \Cref{fig:statevector-snapshots-on} depicts an efficient implementation of the same workflow on quantum simulators.
 Though the same structure is preserved, the transfer of information from one time step to another is fundamentally different in \qlbm's implementation.
 While iterating through the (identical) time-step circuits, each statevector $\uppsi_k$ produced by the circuit undergoes the following process.
 If post-processing is required, \qlbm~first creates a copy of the statevector, which it then passes on to a sampling subroutine.
 Otherwise, a single instance of the data suffices.
 Afterwards, \qlbm~produces samples of this statevector \emph{without} changing it.
 This enables the extraction of information required for visualization while maintaining the statevector intact.
 After the information has been extracted, the same statevector is fed back into the same time step circuit, which updates it with one more iteration.